chethaslp/hotstar-brute-hacktool/README.md

-# Brute Force Hack tool for Hotstar
+# Brute Force Hack tool for Hotstar (OBSOLETE)

-Crack into anyones account using OTP login of Hotstar.
-(OBSOLETE)
+Exploiting a known vulnerability of hotstar.com (OBSOLETE)

 NOTE : This is for educational purpose and this hack-tool will NOT WORK currently.
 You can use this as a model for your works.